Giving Radio to the Romans

 - In the first book in the Honor Harrington series, the Havenites introduce Civil War-type firearms to some of the natives of the planet Medusa, who are at a Bronze Age level of technology.
 Their plan is to have hordes of Medusans armed with primitive firearms, not to mention hopped up on a combination of religious fanaticism and the local equivalent of PCP, massacre the human enclaves, and convince the Manticorans to abandon the planet completely, giving Haven the opportunity to move in.
 They get found out, and the Medusans run right into a force of Royal Manticoran Marines, but the Manticorans note bitterly that they now have no choice but to introduce the weapons to the more friendly Medusans, so the Medusans can defend themselves.
 The long-term consequences of this are not shown, as the series never revisits Medusa.

 - A variant occurs in the second book, where the Manticorans introduce advanced technology to the (relatively primitive) planet Grayson, while the Havenites do the same with Grayson's fratricidal sister planet, Masada.
 Here, the tech gap is much narrower, as the Graysons and Masadans are well ahead of modern Earth, just way behind the Manticorans and Havenites.
 In the climactic battle, the Masadans have hijacked a Havenite warship that would normally make mincemeat out of the Manticoran ships, but the Masadans don't know how to properly operate it.
-In later books, the Graysons catch up with the Manticorans, to the point that the Grayson Space Navy is probably the fourth best in the galaxy.
+In later books, the Graysons catch up with the Manticorans, to the point that the Grayson Space Navy is probably the fourth best in the galaxy (and the Andermani and Havenites only win by sheer numbers).

 - Doctor Who